Maps between relatively hyperbolic spaces and between their boundaries: Preliminaries on horoballs and relative hyperbolicity

 \begin{definition}[{cf.\ \cite[Definitions 3.3--3.4]{Si-metrrh}}] Suppose $(X,d)$ is a geodesic metric space, $\cP$ a collection of uniformly coarsely connected subsets of $X$ with metrics $d_P = d|_P$ for $P\in\cP$, and $\{\cH(P)\}_{P\in\cP}$ a collection of uniformly admissible horoballs for $\cP$.

-The \emph{cusped space} $\Bow(X)=\Bow(X,\cP)=\Bow(X,\{\cH(P\}_{P \in \cP})$ is the path metric space obtained from $X$ and $\{ \cH(P)\}_{P \in \cP}$ by identifying each $\hat{P}$ with its copies in $\cH(P)$ and in $P \subset X$.
+The \emph{cusped space} $\Bow(X,\cP)=\Bow(X,\{\cH(P)\}_{P \in \cP})$ is the path metric space obtained from $X$ and $\{ \cH(P)\}_{P \in \cP}$ by identifying each $\hat{P}$ with its copies in $\cH(P)$ and in $P \subset X$.

-If $\Bow(X, \cP)$ is a Gromov hyperbolic geodesic space, we say that $(X, \cP)$ is \emph{relatively hyperbolic}.
+If $\Bow(X, \cP)$ is a Gromov hyperbolic geodesic space, we say that $(X, \cP)$ is \emph{relatively hyperbolic}, or that $X$ is \emph{hyperbolic relative to} the collection of subsets $\cP$.
+The elements of $\cP$ are called \emph{peripheral sets}.
 We also assume $X$ and $\Bow(X,\cP)$ are proper. \end{definition} The original definition in \cite{Si-metrrh} used only the admissible horoballs of Example~\ref{ex:graph-approx-horoballs}, and showed that $(X,\cP)$ being relatively hyperbolic was independent of the choice of graph approximation horoballs \cite[Proposition 4.9]{Si-metrrh}.

-Moreover, Definition~\ref{def:rel-hyp} is equivalent to the other usual definitions of (strong) relative hyperbolicity; see \cite[Proposition 4.9]{Si-metrrh}, \cite[Theorem 3.25]{Gro-Man-08-dehn-rel-hyp}, and also \cite{Bow-99-rel-hyp}.
+Except for the application to truncated hyperbolic spaces (Theorem~\ref{thm:truncated-hyp-poly}), we are mainly interested in relatively hyperbolic group pairs $(G, \{H_i\})$ as defined below, and the reader may primarily keep this case in mind. \begin{definition} Suppose $G$ is a finitely generated group, and $\{H_i\}_{i=1}^n$ a collection of finitely generated subgroups of $G$.
+Let $S$ be a finite generating set for $G$, so that $S \cap H_i$ generates $H_i$ for each $i=1, \ldots, n$.

+We say that $(G, \{H_i\})$ is \emph{relatively hyperbolic} if a Cayley graph $X$ of $G$ with respect to $S$, is hyperbolic relative to the collection $\cP$ of copies of Cayley graphs of $H_i$ in $X$ on each left coset of $H_i$, for each $i$.
+(We may use graph horoballs, as in Definition~\ref{def:graph-horoball}, on the corresponding Cayley graphs.) \end{definition}